|

 off-center of the dorsal midline near the base of

-anal fin rays, usually between the second and sixth
+the anal-fin rays, usually between the second and

-are present in the head at the base of the saccule
+at the base of the saccule and often above the saccule

-the angle of the jaw, however less-developed larvae
+a melanophore at the angle of the jaw, however less-developed

-are often missing them (but they do have caudal
+larvae are often missing them (but they do have

 personatus). |